Hosted MCP

 Configure Your AI Tool

-Add the Fragments MCP server to your AI tool's configuration.
+Add the Fragments MCP endpoint to your AI tool's configuration.
 The config file location varies by tool.
 Select yours below:

 // .mcp.json (project root)